 Before taking my seat, Sir, I would like to thank all the political and traditional leaders of this country.
 The political leaders of this country of Nigeria have worked closely together and have co-operated in bringing peace, unity and prosperity to all the people in the country.
-One of our political and spiritual leaders is Sir Ahmadu Bello, the Sardauna of Sokoto and the to
+One of our political and spiritual leaders is Sir . has done a very good work, and we are grateful Ahmadu Bello, the Sardauna of Sokoto and the